model-checking/kani/docs/src/dev-assess.md

 We expect that users will have the same questions as above, but in the long term, hopefully the answers to those trend towards an uninteresting "yes."
 So the new questions might be:

-1. Is this project ready for verification?
+3. Is this project ready for verification?
 Projects need to be reasonable well-tested first.
+Our operating hypothesis is that code currently covered by unit tests is the code that could become covered by proofs.
-2. How much of this project might be verifiable?
-(For instance, which packages?)
+4. How much of given project (consisting of multiple packages or workspaces) or which of the user's projects might be verifiable?
-3. Where should I start in writing proofs?
+If a user wants to start trying Kani, but they have the choice of several different packages where they might try, we can help find the package with the lowest hanging fruit.
+5. Given a package, where in that package's code should the user look, in order to write the first (or next) proof?

 These long-term goals are only "hinted at" with the present experimental version of assess.
 Currently, we only get as far as finding out which tests successfully verify (concretely) with Kani.
 This might indicate tests that could be generalized and converted into proofs, but we currently don't do anything to group, rank, or otherwise heuristically prioritize what might be most "interesting."
 (For instance, we'd like to eventually compute coverage information and use that to help rank the results.)
-As a consequence, the output of the tool is very hard to interpret, and likely not (yet!) helpful to potential Kani users.
+As a consequence, the output of the tool is very hard to interpret, and likely not (yet!) helpful to new or potential Kani users.

 ## Using Assess